michaelyshih/Saikyou/README.md

 In Saikyou, users will be able to:
-- Browse top 3 anime of the past 10 years
+- Browse top 3 anime of the past 5 years in timeline
-	- Data of each year can be fetched without making a backend
-- Switch between top 3 manga and top 3 anime
+- navigating between top 3 manga/ top 3 anime/ top from nav bar
-- No off sync ability, but be able to fetch data from related sites based on id
-- Be able to look at a specific year based on a drop done
+- navigating to a specific year by scrolling or from selecting
-- Zoomed in ver of anime and manga have links to where
+- when mesh is clicked, switch between webpage of details and 3D background with timeline

 In addition, this project will include:
+- ability to switch details of display body depending on the content selected

-- trailer playing autmatically by default
+- ability to see trailer playing when hovering over video
-	- The video ele should increase in size
-	- Background should fade out
-	- Upon clicking into the video, the video should be able continue playing from where it’s currently playing at
-- Manga have hover expansion as well (full size zoom on click)
-- Have the first chapter as a read

 ## Wireframes: ##
 - https://wireframe.cc/qo22RQ